4 Hours / 4 CEs

 • Intended Audience

 This training is designed for mental health and allied professionals who conduct evaluations of children in personal injury cases.
-It is intended for those specializing in forensic psychology, clinical psychology, social work, or related fields, with expertise in child assessment, interview techniques, and psychological testing.
+It is particularly relevant for those specializing in forensic psychology, clinical psychology, or social work, with expertise in child assessment, interview techniques, and psychological testing.

-• Other Allied Mental Health Professional involved in child personal injury evaluations
+• Allied Mental Health Professionals involved in child personal injury evaluations

 • Experience Level